|

 - To add a webcam and stream the data regularly to the web hopefully with some sort of archive that covers at least the previous 24 hours

 - To resite the anemometer and wind vane to a more suitable location.
 Such a location would be at least 2m above rooftop level giving an effective height above ground level of approximately 10m.
 Even so, the land rises sharply to the west and so the flow of air from this direction is likely to be affected, hence even this location would not be ideal!
+I've now strengthened the garage roof and hope that I can climb up to re-site the anemometer during 2013

 - To add a solar radiation sensor alongside the UV sensor!
 Because the garden is heavily overlooked particularly to the SW and W this sensor would have to me roof mounted to maximise the capture of direct solar radiation.